Swan Land District

 Swan Land District is one of the land districts of Western Australia, which is located within the South West Division.
 It covers all of the northern and eastern suburbs of Perth, as well as some inner southern areas such as Belmont and Applecross (but not South Perth) and the area to the north up to the Moore River, including Muchea and Gingin.
 It is bounded on the north by the Melbourne Land District; on the east by Avon Land District; and on the south by Canning Land District.
+The Swan district is also famous for wine-growing and is one of Australia's oldest wine growing regions.

 Locations

 It is subdivided into locations, including: